MicrosoftDocs/azure-docs/articles/machine-learning/how-to-monitor-model-performance.md

 You can use the Azure CLI, the Python SDK, or the studio for an out-of-box setup of model monitoring.
 The out-of-box model monitoring configuration provides the following monitoring capabilities:

 * Azure Machine Learning automatically detects the production inference dataset associated with an Azure Machine Learning online deployment and uses the dataset for model monitoring.
-* The comparison baseline dataset is set as the recent, past production inference dataset.
+* The comparison reference dataset is set as the recent, past production inference dataset.
 * Monitoring setup automatically includes and tracks the built-in monitoring signals: **data drift**, **prediction drift**, and **data quality**.
 For each monitoring signal, Azure Machine Learning uses:
-  * the recent, past production inference dataset as the comparison baseline dataset.
+  * the recent, past production inference dataset as the comparison reference dataset.
   * smart defaults for metrics and thresholds.
 * A monitoring job is scheduled to run daily at 3:15am (for this example) to acquire monitoring signals and evaluate each metric result against its corresponding threshold.
 By default, when any threshold is exceeded, Azure Machine Learning sends an alert email to the user that set up the monitor.